gabalicious/battleship_api/README.md

 Run the App
 -------------------
-To run the app, make sure you have Node installed.
+To run the app, make sure you have at least Rub by 1.9 and at least Rails 4 installed.

-And install and run the `serve` package so you can build the app.

 ```
 bundle exec bundle install